Loading NuWatt Energy...

 Commercial Savings Examples

-Not every property qualifies for the Section 30C credit.
-Starting in 2023, the IRA added a geographic restriction: your EV charger must be installed at a property located in either a low-income community or a non-urban (rural) census tract.
+The residential home credit expired June 30, 2026, but the census-tract geography still matters for the commercial 30C credit and for homeowners reconciling a charger they placed in service on or before that date.
+Starting in 2023, the IRA added a geographic restriction: the EV charger must be installed at a property located in either a low-income community or a non-urban (rural) census tract.

 This sounds restrictive, but the qualifying area is far broader than most people realize.
 "Non-urban" covers most of suburban and rural America.
 "Low-income community" does not mean you personally need to be low-income — it refers to the census tract's classification.